 Set up a bowl with a fine-mesh sieve resting over it before you start to cook the custard.

 Rinse out the pan and pour in the milk mixture, then cook over medium heat for at least 10 minutes, stirring constantly with a wooden spoon, until the mixture thickens and coats the back of the spoon.
 (If you have a kitchen thermometer, 82–85°C is the temperature for a properly thickened custard.)

 Strain the custard through the fine-mesh sieve into a bowl and cool completely in the refrigerator.
 Churn and freeze the mixture in an ice-cream machine according to the manufacturer’s instructions.

 To make the apricots, halve the fruit, put into a large bowl and sprinkle with the sugar and native thyme leaves.
 Leave at room temperature for 1 hour, by which time some juices will have formed in the bowl.

-Preheat the oven griller heated to high setting, then grill the apricots for 1–2 minutes, so that the edges of each apricot half catch a little and become even more caramelised; a bit of scorch is even desirable!
+Preheat the oven griller heated to high setting, then grill the apricots for 1–2 minutes so that the edges of each apricot half catch a little and become even more caramelized; a bit of scorch is even desirable!
 Cool a little before serving, as they will be very hot.